 Can you major in dance with no experience?

 You can major in dance with no experience if you pass the audition for entry into the college dance program or if the college has no audition prerequisites for entry into their dance courses.
 Some institutions offer beginner classes and are more movement and creative based than technical.
-For more information check out our article on the topic here.
+For more information check out our article on the topic here where we also have a list of colleges that do not require an audition for entry into their dance programs.

 Why do people major in dance?